-The nationwide vacancy rate for nurses is expected to climb to 29% by 2020 from about 6% today, continuing to strain hospitals' finances and inhibiting improvements in credit quality, according to Fitch Ratings.
-The supply-and-demand curve will worsen as retiring nurses outnumber replacements, and pressure for higher salaries and more generous benefits will grow, Fitch said.
-Meanwhile, gains in operations are likely to be offset by higher labor, pension, insurance and supply costs.
-Because of this, hospitals addressing the nursing issue today by recruiting foreign nurses and improving compensation will not see the payoff in credit quality and profitability for years, Fitch said.
-A copy of the report is available on Fitch's Web site, www.fitchratings.com. -- by Patrick Reilly
+The nationwide vacancy rate for nurses is expected to climb to 29% by 2020 from about 6% today, continuing to strain hospitals' finances as pressures grow for higher salaries and more generous benefits, according to Fitch Ratings.
+The supply-and-demand curve will worsen as retiring nurses outnumber replacements, while gains in operations are likely to be offset by higher labor, pension, insurance and supply costs, Fitch said.
+Because of this, hospitals addressing the nursing issue today by recruiting foreign nurses and improving compensation will not see the payoff in credit quality and profitability for years, Fitch said. -- by Patrick Reilly

 Nursing shortage will dampen credit ratings: Fitch